AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_firewall_instance.html.markdown

 * `firewall_name` - (Required) Name of the firewall instance to be created.
 * `firewall_image` - (Required) One of the AWS/Azure AMIs from Palo Alto Networks.
 * `firewall_size` - (Required) Instance size of the firewall.
 Example: "m5.xlarge".
-* `management_subnet` - (Required) Management Interface Subnet.
+* `management_subnet` - (Optional) Management Interface Subnet.
 Select the subnet whose name contains “gateway and firewall management”.
+Required for Palo Alto Networks VM-Series, and required to be empty for Check Point or Fortinet series.
 * `egress_subnet` - (Required) Egress Interface Subnet.
 Select the subnet whose name contains “FW-ingress-egress”.
 * `firewall_image_version` - (Optional) Version of firewall image.
 If not specified, Controller will automatically select the latest version available.